15 TV Series Set In Small Towns: The Strange & The Spooky

 Twin Peaks (1990 -1991)

-When a homecoming queen is found murdered, FBI special agent Dale Cooper descends upon the town of Twin Peaks to roll back the curtain on all kinds of devious behaviour going on behind the scenes.
+When a homecoming queen is found murdered, FBI special agent Dale Cooper arrives in the town of Twin Peaks to roll back the curtain on all kinds of devious behaviour.

 Pretty Little Liars (2010 - 2017)